Clacly96/ESPic/Client-Server/readme.md

     backlog (int): maximum number of pending requests

 This function will start a socket server on the specified port.
-It return a socket object or -1 in case of errors
+It returns a socket object or -1 in case of errors

 ```python
 def run_server(server,inizio,durata=0)